MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Use a DDoS standard protection plan to secure all public IP addresses within the application.

 - Use Azure Front Door with web application firewall policies to deliver and help protect global HTTP/S  applications that span multiple Azure regions.
-  - Use Header Id validation to lock down public application endpoints so they only accept traffic originating from the Azure Front Door instance.
+  - Use Header ID validation to lock down public application endpoints so they only accept traffic originating from the Azure Front Door instance.

 - If additional in-line network security requirements, such as deep packet inspection or TLS inspection, mandate the use of Azure Firewall Premium or Network Virtual Appliance (NVA), ensure it is configured for maximum high availability and redundancy.